vescuderog/hand-ops-bot/README.md

 ## Usage

-If you want to run HandOps bot on your local machine, you can set the environment variables using a [.env file](https://github.com/theskumar/python-dotenv).
+To run HandOps bot on your local machine, you can set the environment variables using a [.env file](https://github.com/theskumar/python-dotenv).
 To do this, create an .env file in the main project directory with the following variables:

 ```bash
 APP_ENV="development"